C4AI/blab-data-lake-google-drive/README.md

 ## Execution:

-- Run `pipenv run ./blab_data_lake.py` with one of the available commands (`sync`, `cleanup`, `serve`) and its arguments.
+- Run `poetry run ./blab_data_lake.py` with one of the available commands (`sync`, `cleanup`, `serve`) and its arguments.
   Add `-h` to display usage help.